CactuseSecurity/firewall-orchestrator/README.md

 - Demo: if you want to see what it looks like in advance, visit https://demo.itsecorg.de (user: admin, password: fworch.1)
 - if your system lives behind a proxy, see https://github.com/CactuseSecurity/firewall-orchestrator/edit/master/INSTALL_ADVANCED.MD

-## Installation instructions
+## Installation instructions server

-### Server
+- for client installation see https://github.com/CactuseSecurity/firewall-orchestrator/blob/master/documentation/client-eto-install.md
-use latest debian or ubuntu minimal server with ssh service running (need to install and configure sudo for debian)
+- use latest debian or ubuntu minimal server with ssh service running (need to install and configure sudo for debian)

-this will install various software components to your system.
+- this will install various software components to your system.
 It is recommended to do so on a dedicated (test) system.

 1) prepare your test system (install packages needed for install script and create and autorize ssh key pair to allow ssh login to localhost for ansible connect)